rick-0/MegaLeaderboard/README.md

 - Ability to check a users rank across multiple boards in one request
 - Filter rankings by platform (playstation/xbox/steam/etc)
 - Ghost Storage
-- Authentication that can work with each of the platforms token services (If possible, need to research)

 ## Stretch